 - Explore the cultural richness of Tibetan Buddhism and its implications for life in Leh.

-- Trek to heights above 12,000 feet in the Himalayas, visiting monasteries and tiny villages.
+- Trek to heights of 14,000 feet in the Himalayas, visiting monasteries and tiny villages.

 - Meet with organizations working with residents of Delhi’s chaotic slums.